Trauma and PTSD Therapy

 Specialized Trauma-Aware Therapies

-EMDR (Eye Movement Desensitization and Reprocessing): A powerful, evidence-based approach for treating trauma that can address the underlying fuel driving compulsive and addictive behaviors.
+EMDR (Eye Movement Desensitization and Reprocessing): D.J.’s primary trauma approach.
+A powerful, evidence-based approach for treating trauma that can address the underlying fuel driving compulsive and addictive behaviors.

 Resource Tapping: Techniques used to enhance emotional regulation and build internal stability and resources.